atmackenzie51/EventFinder/README.md

 test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events

+# Using Serverless Functions in this Project
+The project will use serverless functions to authenticate users, do real-time processing to meet user behavior, provide recommendations to users, and scale depending on the user base.

 # Feature 2: Show/Hide Event Details
 **Scenario 1**: An event element is collapsed by default.
 **Scenario 2**: User can expand an event to see details.